-Ibor Rate is a child type of Simple Rate that represents all the defining properties of a spot deposit rate apart from the numerical value of the spot rate.
+Ibor Rate is a child type of Term Rate that represents all the defining properties of a spot deposit rate apart from the numerical value of the spot rate.

 The latter is generally determined by the market as described at here